1 Introduction

 1.2 General design

-ggalign streamlines advanced visualizations with an object-oriented Layout system that integrates seamlessly with ggplot2.
+At the heart of ggalign is an object-oriented Layout system that integrates seamlessly with ggplot2.
 It provides three core layout types:

 • StackLayout: Stacks plots horizontally or vertically.